Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Additional Method Details for Section

-\emph{Delay-cost term.} For each ordered pair $(i,j)$, the delay cost $V^{c}_{ij,t}$ is computed as a KL divergence between two critic-induced tempered policies (Eq.~\eqref{eq:temp-policy}) conditioned on $m^{r}_{ij,t}$ and the no-delay reference $m^{\mathrm{tar}}_{ji,t}$, respectively.
-Treating the action-space size as constant, forming each tempered policy and its KL divergence incurs $\Theta(1)$ work, so the delay-cost construction also scales as $\Theta(N^2)$ per timestep in $N$.
+For the delay-cost term, each $V^{c}_{ij,t}$ is computed as a KL divergence between two critic-induced tempered policies in Eq.~\eqref{eq:temp-policy}.
+Treating the action-space size as constant, forming each tempered policy and its KL divergence incurs $\Theta(1)$ work, so this part also scales as $\Theta(N^2)$ per timestep.

 In addition, DCOS outputs an $(N-1)$-dimensional score vector per agent, which costs $\Theta(N)$ per agent and $\Theta(N^2)$ overall.
-Therefore, the total cost of pairwise partner scoring / CGDC construction is $\Theta(N^2)$ per timestep.
+Therefore, the total cost of pairwise partner scoring and CGDC construction is $\Theta(N^2)$ per timestep.

 \emph{(ii) OTG rollout.} OTG generates an $H$-step predicted observation trajectory $\hat{\tau}_{i,t}=(\hat{o}_{i,t+1},\dots,\hat{o}_{i,t+H})$ by recursively applying the observation-dynamics predictor.
 Under our accounting, each rollout step incurs $\Theta(1)$ work per agent, so OTG contributes $\Theta(NH)$ per timestep.